Introduction

 Interest

-Amount of extra money paid by borrower to the lender, in addition to what was borrowed is called as interest.
+The amount of extra money paid by the borrower to the lender, in addition to what was borrowed is called interest.

 Example 1